Building helpful and informative graphics for an in-cab environment.

 • Warn operator before a dangerous tire pressure causes an accident

-Using a radial design, I was able to mimic the rotation of the physical control knobs use in the cab.
-This unifies the physical and digital user experience.
+I fought for the departure from linear steppers in favor of a radial design.
+This mimics the cabs physical rotary control knobs, unifying the physical and digital user experiences.
 The component’s built-in buttons also provide touch capability, with generously sized touch areas.

 The thoughtful construction allows for one increase/decrease component, through the use of variants, to fulfill the function of many use cases, such as temperature, fan speed, and volume controls (shown below).